Local Produce & Gourmet Delights

 The Hunter Valley's gourmet experiences are as abundant as its world-class wines.
 From grass-fed beef, smoked fish and seafood to cheeses and olive oils, you’ll find mouth-watering seasonal produce in Australia’s oldest wine region.
 Visit a market, sign up for a foodie event or learn some skills of your own.

-Just two hours’ drive north of Sydney, the Hunter Valley also produces exceptional dairy products, including hard-rind and soft cheeses.
-Enjoy cheese tastings at Binnorie Dairy and the Hunter Valley Smelly Cheese Shop.
-The Hunter Valley Cheese Company offers twice daily cheese tutorials.
+The valley makes exceptional dairy products, including hard-rind and soft cheeses.
+Enjoy cheese tastings at Binnorie Dairy – its wash rind is moreish – and the delicious Hunter Valley Smelly Cheese Shop.
+There are also daily cheese tutorials and a cheese tasting room at the Hunter Valley Cheese Company.